True Stories 2020 online

 TUESDAY OCTOBER 20 2020

 “People would say that two women had broken the Weinstein story, but it had really been three,” wrote Jodi Kantor and Megan Twohey in She Said, the book on their award-winning investigation.
 In this book the two New York Times reporters reconstruct the compelling investigation on Harvey Weinstein, that helped ignite the #MeToo movement in 2017.
 The third woman they’re referring to is Rebecca Corbett, their editor at the American newspaper.
 During this livecast we will discuss the role of the editor in investigating and narrating a major story like She Said.
-Watch the livecast!
+You can watch this livecast here.

 Podcast making - Andy Mills